Are We Selling Our Kids Short? The Problem with Outdated School Building Concepts.

 Fixed classrooms, limited or inappropriate breakout areas, and poor acoustic and environmental design hinder the skills the next generation needs, such as creativity, adaptability, and collaboration.

-How the PFI model has failed
+How the PFI model has failed.

 PFI schools built in the late 1990s and early 2000s may have been innovative initially, providing much-needed investment.
 However, their long-term contractual nature has caused inflexibility, spiralling costs, and maintenance challenges.